 - Each paper should have been previously submitted in an English course.
 The abstract should identify the course for which the paper was originally written.

-Effective poster presentations typically include: (a) introduction; (b) description of the method or technique used; (c) results obtained; (d) discussion of results; (e) conclusion/recommendation(s); (f) references; (g) acknowledgement of support.
+- Effective poster presentations typically include: (a) introduction; (b) description of the method or technique used; (c) results obtained; (d) discussion of results; (e) conclusion/recommendation(s); (f) references; (g) acknowledgement of support.

 - Submit an Abstract

-The judge registration link will be available when the abstract submission link is available.
+The judge registration link is closed.